paruff/paruff.github.io/content/+/Travel Prompt.md

 TARGET: [AUDIENCE]
 FORMAT: please provide a timeline of events, list of resturants, hotels and attractions With contact info.
 Summary of costs.
 Travel times from one to the other.

+ROLE = travel advisor
+AUDIENCE = Retired IT professional  couple  loving nature,  learning Portuguese, a student of permaculture, I have a project of developing evidence based online education tools , as well as read the great books and engaging in the great conversation and a food scientist turned vegetarian foodie.
+DESTINATION = Bilbo, Spain

+CONTEXT:
+it is a rainy day in  [DESTINATION]  .
+ROLE:
+Act as an expert [ROLE] with 20 years experience helping [AUDIENCE] traveling to [DESTINATION].
+ACTION:
+What can w do in [DESTINATION] on a rainy day in October
+TARGET: [AUDIENCE]
+FORMAT:
+Summary of costs.
+Travel times from one to the other.